JereKuusela/valheim-dev/publish/README.md

 # Changelog

 - v1.14
+	- Adds position and radius parameters to commands `exploremap` and `resetmap`.
+	- Adds a new command `resetpins` to remove map pins.
 	- Fixes root users not being automatically recognized as admins (server side).
 	- Fixes devcommands getting toggled off and on when dying.